 The pepper products in Phu Quoc are known for their strong flavor and fragrance which can make the dishes taste a lot better.
 In recent years, quality products of Phu Quoc pepper can sell at price 200,000VND for one kilogram.
 The pepper farms are open for tourism purposes and you can buy home some as gifts.

 2. Healthy cooking class at organic farm

-Join the cooking class, you have chance to enjoy more than just cooking.
+Join the cooking class, you have a chance to enjoy more than just cooking.
 You can shop the ingredients at a local wet market which is an Asian typical market.
 There is even a farm tour with beer tasting at farm-owned brewery, and if requested, a quick detour to the pepper farm nearby is also doable.
-The menu for the class includes four dishes that are the essences of Vietnamese cuisine – spring rolls fresh and fried, caramelized fish/pork with fish sauce, sizzling pancake.
+The menu for the class includes four dishes that are the essence of Vietnamese cuisine – spring rolls fresh and fried, caramelized fish/pork with fish sauce, sizzling pancake.

 Cost for one person’s standard class is at $35USD, VIP class offers price of $55USD.